-Sources and working outline for Christianity: The Essentials:
+Sources for Christianity: The Essentials:

 We’ll be looking carefully at Holy Scripture for this study, of course, so participants will want to have a good study Bible ready to go.
 A detailed booklet will also accompany each week’s session.
 In addition, we’ll be drawing from these wonderful resources (purchase is not necessary but might be helpful):

 Christopher Hall.
 Learning Theology with the Church Fathers.
 Downer’s Grove, IL: Intervarsity Press, 2002.

 Gerald McDermott.
 The Great Theologians: A Brief Guide.
 Downer’s Grove, IL: IVP Academic, 2010.

 The Nicene Creed.
 Wiki article showing several English versions available by clicking here.

 Image above, left: “Saint Thomas Aquinas,” Bernardino Mei. c.
 1660.
 Oil on canvas.
 From the Chigi-Saracini Collection, Sienna, Italy.